abdur00dev/CoreX-RdNN/README.md

 - The codes are designed for clarity and reproducibility, not optimized for computational efficiency.
 - Preprocessing steps include:
   - Standardization using `StandardScaler`
-  - Conversion of labels (e.g., `-1 → 0` in certain cases)
-- Feature selection is performed using correlation-based filtering controlled by the threshold parameter (`thd`).
 - Results may slightly vary due to randomness in feature initialization.

 ---